Don’t Buy Your Next DSLR Lens Before You Read This

-Usually, outdoor photographers, such as those who do landscapes, water sports, sports in general use equipment that are weather sealed.
-And not just the lens they prefer using weather sealed camera bodies as well.
-If you plan on doing the same you have to ensure that you get yourself a weather sealed body along with a weather sealed lens.
+Usually, outdoor photographers, such as those who do landscapes, water sports, sports in general use equipment that is weather sealed.
+And not just the lens they prefer using weather-sealed camera bodies as well.
+If you plan on doing the same you have to ensure that you get yourself a weather-sealed body along with a weather-sealed lens.
 You should also get yourself a filer that will protect the front element otherwise weather sealing will not be complete.

 The most important consideration, something that seems to be number one when it comes to deciding which lens to buy, is the price.
 However, I have purposefully not included that in the list above.
 I have always maintained that when it comes to choosing between the combination of an average quality lens paired with a good camera, and an average camera paired with a good quality lens, always opt for the second combination.
 Even if you have a great camera, the inherent shortcomings of a poor lens will be glaring in the final image.
 Let’s take an example.